runehol/clovervm/README.md

 # clovervm
 Clover Virtual Machine
-Experiments with JIT compilation using Clojure as a source language.
+Experiments with JIT compilation using Python 3 as a source language.
 Very much work-in-progress.